zulip/zulip/templates/zerver/help/roles-and-permissions.md

   organization settings, and billing.

-* **Organization Administrator**: Can manage users, public streams, organization settings, and billing.
+* **Organization Administrator**: Can manage users, public streams, and organization settings.
+Can upgrade the organization to a paid plan and become a billing admin.
 Cannot create or demote organization owners.

 * **Member**: Has access to all public streams.
+Can upgrade the organization to a paid plan and become a billing administrator.
-This is the default role for most users.
+  Member is the default role for most users.

+* **Billing Administrator**: Member or organization administrator who upgrades the organization to a paid plan becomes a billing administrator.
+  Can manage billing in addition to the existing privileges.

 * **Guest**: Can only access streams they've been added to.
 Cannot create new streams or invite other users.